Profection Year Calculator

 3. Add 1 to the remainder.
 That's your profection house.
 Remainder 6 + 1 = 7th house profection year.
 If the remainder is 0, you're in a 1st house year (ages 0, 12, 24, 36, 48, 60).

-From there, check the sign on that house cusp in your natal chart.
-The planet ruling that sign is your lord of the year, which sets the tone for the whole twelve months.
+From there, check the sign of that whole-sign house in your natal chart.
+The planet ruling that sign is your lord of the year, one of the main planets to watch during the twelve-month period.

 How to use your profection year

-Once you know your profection house, the next step is finding your lord of the year — the planet ruling the sign on that house cusp in your birth chart.
-You'll need your natal chart for that.
-The lord's natal condition (sign, dignity, aspects) sets the year's overall tone.
+Once you know your profection house, the next step is finding your lord of the year, the planet ruling the sign of that whole-sign house in your birth chart.
+You'll need your natal chartfor that.
+The lord's natal condition (sign, dignity, house, aspects) helps you judge how the year's topics may show up.

-Use the 12-year cycle table to spot patterns across past profection years, and layer in solar returns or the monthly profection timeline for finer timing within the year.
+Use the 12-year cycle table to spot patterns across past profection years.
+For event windows, compare the year's ruler with the primary directions calculator, then layer in solar returns or the monthly profection timeline for finer timing within the year.

 What each profection house means